NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ## What's new?
 (Version 2.21.2)

-•  Just a bug fix.
+•  Just a couple of bug fixes.

 ### Fixed:

 ♦ The app was not being able to load the SharpDX libraries.
+♦ The DirectX capture could fail when finishing the capture of a frame.

 ### Known Bugs: